vllm-project/vllm/docs/source/getting_started/debugging.md

 ## Model is too large

-If the model is too large to fit in a single GPU, you might want to [consider tensor parallelism](https://docs.vllm.ai/en/latest/serving/distributed_serving.html#distributed-inference-and-serving) to split the model across multiple GPUs.
+If the model is too large to fit in a single GPU, you might want to [consider tensor parallelism](#distributed-serving) to split the model across multiple GPUs.
 In that case, every process will read the whole model and split it into chunks, which makes the disk reading time even longer (proportional to the size of tensor parallelism).
-You can convert the model checkpoint to a sharded checkpoint using [this example](https://docs.vllm.ai/en/latest/getting_started/examples/save_sharded_state.html) .
+You can convert the model checkpoint to a sharded checkpoint using <gh-file:examples/save_sharded_state.py>.
 The conversion process might take some time, but later you can load the sharded checkpoint much faster.
 The model loading time should remain constant regardless of the size of tensor parallelism.

 ## Enable more logging